aaron-grau/curic/sql/readings/sql-intro.md

 * the columns each of those tables will have,
 * and the data type of each of those columns.

-Schemas are mutable and so the decisions up front are not at all set in stone.
-Still, you should spend time thinking about your schema at the outset so you don't immediately make major, avoidable mistakes.
+Schemas are mutable, so the decisions up front are not at all set in stone.
+Still, you should spend time thinking about your schema at the outset to avoid making major, avoidable mistakes.

 New to us is the concept of **static typing**.
-Ruby is **dynamically typed**.
-For example, there is no need to specify in method parameters or variables the class (also called **type**) of the data stored in it.
+Ruby is **dynamically typed** -- there is no need to specify in method parameters or variables the class (also called **type**) of the data stored in it.
 Ruby won't stop you even if you store something silly like a `Cat` object in a variable named `favorite_dog`.